 Asplundh Cancer Pavilion

-Abington – Jefferson Health and the Sidney Kimmel Cancer Center – Jefferson Health have reimagined cancer care with the opening of an 86,000-square-foot outpatient center offering a comprehensive continuum of leading-edge outpatient care, clinical research and support services in one modern facility--the Asplundh Cancer Pavilion – on July 2.
+Abington – Jefferson Health and the Sidney Kimmel Cancer Center – Jefferson Health have reimagined cancer care.
+Our 86,000-square-foot outpatient center offering a comprehensive continuum of leading-edge outpatient care, clinical research and support services in one modern facility--the Asplundh Cancer Pavilion is now open.

-The vast spectrum of cancer care provided at the Asplundh Cancer Pavilion will include everything needed to outscience cancer, including multi-disciplinary clinics, surgical consultations, a chemotherapy/infusion suite, radiation therapy, clinical research, symptom support, and a dedicated oncology pharmacy, all within a peaceful and serene healing environment.
-Patients interested in clinical trials will now be afforded the option of participating in Phase I clinical trials, in addition to Phase II and III trials previously offered by Abington.
+The vast spectrum of cancer care provided at the Asplundh Cancer Pavilion includes everything needed to outscience cancer, including multi-disciplinary clinics, surgical consultations, a chemotherapy/infusion suite, radiation therapy, clinical research, symptom support, and a dedicated oncology pharmacy, all within a peaceful and serene healing environment.
+Patients interested in clinical trials are now afforded the option of participating in Phase I clinical trials, in addition to Phase II and III trials previously offered by Abington.

 Comprehensive Personalized Care